-A: Look at it this way: With the choices you have presented, you can't really lose.
+A: Paying off student loans early vs. investing can seem like a conundrum, but look at it this way: With the choices you have presented, you can't really lose.
 Either one is a responsible use of your growing income.

-On the other hand, depending on when you got your loan or whether some of it was borrowed for graduate school, your rate might be higher than 4.66 percent.
+On the other hand, depending on when you got your loan or whether some of it was borrowed for graduate school, your rate might be higher than 4.45 percent, perhaps as high as 6.0 -- 7.0 percent.
 The higher the interest rate is, the more you should lean toward paying the debt off faster.
 Note that if you have multiple loans, you should target the one with the highest rate for early payment first.

 Not to complicate things, but there is a third option you should consider.
 This would be to use some of your spare income to build an emergency fund.
-This would be money you could access at any time in case the need arises.
-This kind of emergency money is typically invested in highly liquid vehicles such as savings accounts or money market accounts, and is kept outside of tax-advantaged retirement savings so you could tap into it without penalty.
+This money could be accessed at any time in case the need arises and would enable you to avoid taking out a personal loan for emergencies.
+These funds are typically invested in highly liquid vehicles such as savings accounts or money market accounts, and is kept outside of tax-advantaged retirement savings so you could tap into it without penalty.

-Once you have built three to six months worth of expenses in your emergency savings account, you could move on to your plan to either pay down your student loans more quickly or start to save for retirement.
+Once you have built three to six months worth of expenses in your emergency savings account, you could move on to to either pay off student debt or save for retirement.
 Meanwhile, having that emergency savings to fall back on would give you some added flexibility to keep up with your obligations in case of a financial setback.

 Got a question about saving, investing or banking?
 MoneyRates.com invites you to submit your questions to its "Ask the Expert" feature.
 Just go to the MoneyRates.com home page and look for the "Ask the Expert" box on the lower left.